seanmatthews1/five-finger-exercises/README.md

  - HiearchicalRegressionDemo.R: a demonstration I constructed for teaching / illustrating how hierarchical regression works.
-The script here is in R, while the inlined model code is in Stan.
+The script is in R, the inlined model code is in Stan.

  - OptimalRouting.jl: A small demo using the Cbc mixed integer optimisation package from inside Julia.
 Solves the delivery truck